jiyuu-jin/fetch_decode_execute/README.md

 ## Data Structures and Constructs

 ### Ram(Primary Memory)
-<p>The primary memory is emulated using a python List of Lists.
+<p>The primary memory is simulated using a python List of Lists.
 There are a total of ten memory address spaces and each sapce consists of 8 bits.
 The first three bits int he List is used for the instruction opcode with the following five bits used for the stored value.</p>

 ```
 memory = [